mailtomahesh/LogicTest2/README.md

 Note: Spring Boot is being used for the development of the functionalities.

-Note: Eclipse IDE was used for development.
+Note: Eclipse IDE was used for development.(Hence, please note, Windows batch script to start the server is not provided).

 Note: It was not feasible to implement HTTP 400 error for incorrect addition total in the request..
 Hence, a corresponding return message has been provided accordingly.